-Water, plumbing and bathroom fittings
+► Water, plumbing and bathroom fittings

-Repair category 2
+Repair category 1

-Notes Seals around the bath area are split.
+Notes Seals around bath and shower areas are vulnerable to leakage.
 Failure to seals can result in dampness/decay within hidden areas of the property.

-Heating and hot water

-Repair category 1

-Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-It is assumed that the central heating system has been properly installed and
+Heating and hot water Repair category 2 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Corrosion is noted to the bathroom radiator.

-maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
-The radiators are of an older design.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.